 Becoming an effective senior resident curriculum

-For one week in the spring, we focus on enhancing resident teaching and supervisory skills including workshops on subjects like giving feedback, assessing medical students, and facilitating bedside rounds.
-The week culminates with in situ simulated rounds where rising seniors can practice their newly learned skills with medical student and faculty actors.
+During one intern Academic Enrichment in the spring, we focus on enhancing resident teaching and supervisory skills including workshops on subjects like giving feedback, assessing medical students, and facilitating bedside rounds.

 Resilience and well-being